Andrew Rosindell: Parliamentary career

-Post-2010 career

-In 2010, the BBC reported that Rosindell had breached Parliamentary rules by accepting subsidised overseas trips to Gibraltar and subsequently raising multiple Gibraltar-related issues in Parliament without disclosing the trips in the Register of Members' Interests.
+In March 2010, the BBC reported that Rosindell had breached Parliamentary rules by accepting subsidised overseas trips to Gibraltar and subsequently raising multiple Gibraltar-related issues in Parliament without disclosing the trips in the Register of Members' Interests.

+Rosindell was again re-elected at the 2010 general election, with a decreased vote share of 56% and an increased majority of 16,954.

-At the 2010 election, Rosindell increased his majority to 16,594, winning 26,031 votes on a reduced 56.0% share.
-In September of that year, Rosindell sponsored the first Erotica event to be held in the Houses of Parliament.
+In September 2010, Rosindell sponsored the first Erotica event to be held in the Houses of Parliament.
 Rosindell maintained that he was promoting the hosts, a Romford-based business, as was his duty as the constituency MP.

 In June 2012, Rosindell was criticised for expressing "huge admiration" for former Chilean President Augusto Pinochet.
-The comments were condemned by Labour Leader Ed Miliband MP and neighbouring Labour MP Jon Cruddas, who stated in an interview with the Romford Recorder that "Augusto Pinochet assumed power in a coup d'état and overthrew a democratically elected government.
+The comments were condemned by Labour Leader Ed Miliband and neighbouring Labour MP Jon Cruddas, who stated in an interview with the Romford Recorder that "Augusto Pinochet assumed power in a coup d'état and overthrew a democratically elected government.
 According to various reports and investigations thousands of people were killed in this process, and tens of thousands were interned and tortured by his regime".
 Rosindell made the comments whilst defending a local colleague who had been criticised for apparently endorsing Pinochet, and stated that Pinochet had overthrown a "far worse" communist regime and that "we should be grateful" for the assistance Pinochet's Chile provided to the British forces retaking the Falkland Islands.

-In February 2015, Rosindell cast doubt on the ability of Rachel Reeves (then Shadow Secretary of State for Work and Pensions) to handle that ministerial responsibility in a putative post-election Labour cabinet, as she would be taking maternity leave soon after the election and would then have a young child to care for following her return to the post in September.
+In February 2015, Rosindell cast doubt on the ability of Rachel Reeves (then Shadow Secretary of State for Work and Pensions) to handle that ministerial responsibility in a potential post-election Labour cabinet, as she would be taking maternity leave soon after the election and would then have a young child to care for following her return to the post in September.
 He was criticised for the remarks by Labour MPs, whilst Conservative leader and Prime Minister David Cameron described his comments as "outrageous".

-At the 2015 election Rosindell was re-elected with 25,067 votes, on a 51% share, and also gained re-election to the Foreign Affairs Select Committee.
-Since the start of 2016, Rosindell has also been a member of the Advisory Board of the UK-based 'Polar Regions' think-tank Polar Research and Policy Initiative.
-At the 2017 election Rosindell was re-elected with 29,671 votes, on a 59.4% share.
-In 2017, Rosindell co-sponsored a Bill with Lord Empey to use Libyan funds frozen under Chapter 7 of the UN Charter, to compensate victims of IRA terrorism supported by the Gaddafi regime.
+At the 2015 general election, Rosindell was again re-elected, with a decreased vote share of 51% and a decreased majority of 13,859.

+Since the start of 2016, Rosindell has been a member of the Advisory Board of the UK-based 'Polar Regions' think-tank Polar Research and Policy Initiative.

+Rosindell was again re-elected at the snap 2017 general election, with an increased vote share of 59.4% and a decreased majority of 13,778.

+In June 2018, Rosindell co-sponsored a Bill with Lord Empey to use Libyan funds frozen under Chapter 7 of the UN Charter, to compensate victims of IRA terrorism supported by the Gaddafi regime.